 Living quarters for the cashier-editor were in the back rooms of the bank.
 The porch and side doors were later additions.

 Photo Caption: Bank building on the left and newspaper building on the right.

 To the east of the Centennial Trust Company stands the original home of the Centennial Post.
-The first issue of this newspaper was printed on July 16, 1902; its slogan used throughout the life of the paper (1902-1913), was “With a Mission, Without a Muzzle.”
-The paper was another of Isaac Van Horn’s efforts to promote Centennial, and in true Van Horn style it continually extolled the virtues of the town, especially the mines and the railroad.
+The first issue of this newspaper was printed on July 16, 1902, and its slogan, used throughout the life of the paper (1902-1913), was “With a Mission, Without a Muzzle.”
+The paper was another of Isaac Van Horn’s efforts to promote Centennial and, in true Van Horn style, it continually extolled the virtues of the town, especially the mines and the railroad.
 A fair amount of space was also given to the fish hatchery, the country club, the water system, the lumber company, the townsite company, and many other corporations belonging to the Miller-Van Horn Syndicate.

 The Old High School

 Turn back and head west on 2nd Street for about one block.
 On the northeast corner of Cedar Avenue and 2nd Street is the site of the old high school, its foundation still distinguishable.
 Originally, the building was a general store; later, it was used for several years as a high school for the entire Centennial Valley, which eliminated the necessity of students boarding in or traveling to Laramie during the school week.